 - The Shadow of the Wind – I love this story about the power of books and their ability to shape lives.
 The Cemetary of Forgotten Books is one of many fictional placed I’d love to visit.

-Honourable mention goes to A Little Life for being a book I still can’t stop thinking about despite reading it over a year ago.
+Honourable mention goes to A Little Life for being a book I still can’t stop thinking about despite reading it over a couple of years ago.
 Hanya Yanagihara tore my soul apart and kept some of the pieces.